alex-bakker/ImageRepository/README.md

 # ImageRepository

-Image Repository made with Ruby on Rails for the Shopify Summer 2021 Backend Challenge
+Image Repository made with Ruby on Rails for the Shopify Backend Challenge

 ## Main Features